 Sciatica usually affects one side of the body.
 The pain can radiate from the lower back down the buttock to the back of the thigh, calf or foot.

-The shooting pain is a common symptom of sciatica.
+The shooting pain is a symptom of sciatica.

 A tingling sensation, or what’s known as “pins and needles”, could happen in the foot or in the leg.
 Partial numbness is another symptom that some patients experience.